erikabalarezo/web-app/README.md

 	**Differences**

 	My app will display the locations/events to have fun in a list along with the time that those events are available, like an agenda.
 It will also rate the activities and tell if the activity is free or not by using icons.
 A map will be displayed when selecting a specific location/event.
-	It will use City of Ottawa Open data as well as data from businesses.
+	It will use City of Ottawa Open data as well as other data source for events.

 2. [OttawaInsideOut](http://www.ottawa-events.ca/Download.html)